ncase/anxiety/scenes/act4.md

 # act4d_yes

-b: Hang on human, we might be making them uncomfortable.
+b: Hang on human, they seem uncomfortable.

 h2: Ah, I don't mean to make you feel awkward!